Tips to support coat change in cats: diet, supplements and care

 Organic diseases

 In addition to external influences, organic diseases can also sometimes trigger vomiting.
 This includes, for example, hyperthyroidism, which affects the metabolism.
-If, in addition to vomiting, you notice unusual restlessness, cravings, weight loss, diarrhea, etc. in your four-legged friend, and possibly great thirst and excessive urination , this could indicate an overactive thyroid.
+If, in addition to vomiting, you notice unusual restlessness, cravings, weight loss, diarrhea, etc. and possibly great thirst and excessive urination , this could indicate an overactive thyroid.

 Inflammation of the pancreas or stomach lining can also cause your cat to vomit.
-This is often accompanied by weight loss due to reduced appetite, lethargy , dehydration, abdominal pain or diarrhea .
+This is often accompanied by weight loss due to reduced appetite, apathy , dehydration, abdominal pain or diarrhea .

 Inflammation of the gastric mucosa in cats has non-specific symptoms.
 Loss of appetite, changing appetite, salivation or vomiting after eating may be observed.

 Vomiting can also be a symptom of acute or chronic renal failure .
-Acute renal failure can also accompanied by a severely disturbed general condition , fatigue, loss of appetite , bad breath that smells of urine or reduced urine output and should definitely be taken seriously and treated quickly.
+Acute renal failure can also accompanied by a severely disturbed general condition , fatigue, loss of appetite , urine-smelling bad breath or reduced urine output and should definitely be taken seriously and treated quickly.

 Other causes of vomiting can include middle ear diseases, tumors, inflammation of the central nervous system, liver failure, diabetic ketoacidosis and many more.
 If your pet shows abnormal behavior in addition to repeated vomiting, you should urgently consult a veterinarian.
-The veterinarian can determine the cause of the vomiting by taking a stool sample, taking a blood sample or conducting tests such as X-rays and CT scans and how to treat it.
+The veterinarian can determine the cause of the vomiting by taking a stool sample, taking a blood sample or carrying out tests such as X-rays and CT scans. and how to treat it.

 Do not wait too long to visit the vet